marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 Note that the last number is not included!
 We may also add a third argument, this argument tells us how large the step between the numbers should be.
-Here is a few examples:
+Here are a few examples:

 .. code:: python